 The SELECT statement is the most complicated command in the SQL language.
 To make the description easier to follow, some of the passages below describe the way the data returned by a SELECT statement is determined as a series of steps.
 It is important to keep in mind that this is purely illustrative - in practice neither SQLite nor any other SQL engine is required to follow this or any other specific process.

 FROM clause processing: The input data for the simple SELECT is determined.
-The input data is either implicitly a single row with 0 columns (if there is no FROM clause) or is determined by analyzing the join-source specification that follows an explicit FROM clause.
+The input data is either implicitly a single row with 0 columns (if there is no FROM clause) or is determined by the FROM clause.

 WHERE clause processing: The input data is filtered using the WHERE clause expression.